-Our first product candidate, SRK-015, is a highly selective, fully human, monoclonal antibody, with a unique mechanism of action that results in inhibition of the activation of the growth factor, myostatin, in skeletal muscle.
-SRK-015 is being developed as a potential first muscle-directed therapy for the treatment of spinal muscular atrophy ("SMA").
-SRK-015 is being evaluated in our TOPAZ Phase 2 proof-of-concept trial for the treatment of patients with Type 2 and Type 3 SMA.
-Enrollment in the trial was completed in January 2020 with a total of 58 patients enrolled.
-In November 2019, we announced preliminary pharmacokinetic ("PK") and pharmacodynamic ("PD") results from the first 29 patients enrolled in the TOPAZ trial that showed dose-proportional drug exposure and demonstrated target engagement, as evidenced by dose-dependent increases of up to 100-fold in the serum levels of latent myostatin following SRK-015 treatment.
-An interim efficacy and safety analysis of all enrolled patients following six months of treatment exposure is planned for mid-2020.
-Top-line results for the full 12-month treatment period are expected starting in the fourth quarter of 2020 and through the first quarter of 2021.
+Our first product candidate, apitegromab (formerly SRK-015), is a highly selective, fully human, monoclonal antibody, with a unique mechanism of action that results in inhibition of the activation of the growth factor, myostatin, in skeletal muscle.
+Apitegromab is being developed as a potential first muscle-directed therapy for the treatment of SMA.
+Our TOPAZ Phase 2 proof-of-concept trial enrolled 58 patients with Type 2 and Type 3 SMA across three cohorts; one patient discontinued from the trial.
+On October 27, 2020 we announced positive six-month interim analysis results from the TOPAZ trial. (see "TOPAZ Phase 2 Trial Interim Analysis" below) and top-line data for the 12-month treatment period are expected in the second quarter of 2021.
+The FDA granted Rare Pediatric Disease designation and Orphan Drug Designation to apitegromab for the treatment of SMA in August 2020 and March 2018, respectively.

-Our second product candidate, SRK-181, is being developed for the treatment of cancers that are resistant to checkpoint inhibitor ("CPI") therapies, such as anti-PD-1 or anti-PD-L1 (collectively called anti-PD-(L)1) antibody therapies.
-SRK-181 is a potent and highly selective inhibitor of the activation of latent transforming growth factor beta-1 ("TGF β 1").
-In the first quarter of 2020, we initiated a Phase 1 proof-of-concept clinical trial of SRK-181 in patients with locally advanced or metastatic solid tumors that exhibit primary resistance to anti-PD-(L)1 antibodies.
+Our second product candidate, SRK-181, is being developed for the treatment of cancers that are resistant to checkpoint inhibitor therapies ("CPI therapies"), such as anti-PD-1 or anti-PD-L1 antibody therapies.
+SRK-181 is a potent and highly selective inhibitor of the activation of latent TGF β 1.
+In May 2020, we announced the initiation of patient dosing in our DRAGON Phase 1 proof-of-concept clinical trial of SRK-181 in patients with locally advanced or metastatic solid tumors that exhibit primary resistance to anti-PD-(L)1 antibodies.
 This two-part trial consists of a dose escalation portion (Part A) and a dose expansion portion (Part B).
-Part A will evaluate SRK-181 as a single-agent and in combination with an approved anti-PD-(L)1 antibody therapy) and Part B will evaluate SRK-181 in combination with an approved anti-PD-(L)1 antibody therapy in multiple tumor-specific cohorts, including urothelial carcinoma, cutaneous melanoma, non-small cell lung cancer, and other solid tumors.
-Initial clinical data, such as biomarker data, from Part A of the trial is expected in the second half of 2020 with clinical response and safety data from Part B of the trial anticipated throughout 2021.
+Part A is evaluating SRK-181 as a single-agent and in combination with an approved anti-PD-(L)1 therapy and Part B will evaluate SRK-181 in combination with an approved anti-PD-(L)1 therapy across multiple solid tumor types, including urothelial carcinoma, cutaneous melanoma and non-small cell lung cancer, and other solid tumors.
+We expect to advance to Part B of the trial in the second quarter of 2021 with initial clinical response and safety data anticipated in the second half of 2021.